Alferid69/Alferid69/README.md

 I'm a 22-year-old software engineering student with a passion for web design and application development.

-- 👀 I’m interested in web design and application development.
+- 👀 I’m interested in web development and application development.
 - 🌱 I’m currently learning the React framework to enhance my web development skills.
 - 📫 You can reach me via [Telegram](https://t.me/ferid69) and [Instagram](https://www.instagram.com/feridh69/).